School of Education

 Class sizes in the Avila School of Education are small.
 Faculty know every student personally and post office hours for the purpose of being available to students who have questions, need assistance with assignments or just wish to have conversations with their professors outside of class.

-Avila is one of the few universities in the area that offers special education certification at the undergraduate level.
-This program allows students to earn both an elementary and special education certification at the same time.
+Avila's special education program allows students to earn both an elementary and special education certification at the same time.
 The program includes additional field-based experiences and the opportunity to co-teach in both elementary and special education contexts within the same semester.

 The Avila School of Education has a team of K-12 mentor teachers in urban, rural, suburban, private and parochial schools all over the Kansas City metropolitan area (Missouri and Kansas side of the state line).
 This Teaching Excellence Team (TEXT) is comprised of mentors trained by the Avila School of Education to work with our teacher education students on an ongoing basis.
 They host our teacher education students for field-based and clinical experiences.
 These placements allow teachers in training to have many field experiences where they gradually pick up more and more responsibilities and learn how to be successful in many different types of school environments.

 The Avila School of Education plans a Teacher Career Fair and Interview Night to assist students in the Final Clinical Experience with job seeking processes.
-As a part of Final Clinical Experience Seminar, students have the opportunity to meet human resource personnel and administrators from a host of local districts and schools to network, share their resumes and interview for possible openings in area schools.
+Students have the opportunity to meet human resource personnel and administrators from a host of local districts and schools to network, share their resumes and interview for possible openings in area schools.

-International and global travel and field-placement opportunities are available for students in order to better prepare them to work with the diverse populations.
+International and global travel opportunities are available for students in order to better prepare them to work with the diverse populations.

 Avila students have many opportunities for co-curricular involvement across campus and in the School of Education.
 The Avila Education Association and Kappa Delta Pi Education Honor Society offer opportunities for students to receive additional professional development, network with area K-12 schools, participate in service projects and get to know other students preparing to be teachers.